 - sexual problems, such as loss of libido (reduced sex drive) or erectile dysfunction

 - muscle weakness (myopathy)

 - loss of sensation or tingling in the nerve endings of the hands and feet (peripheral neuropathy)

 - tendon problems (tendons are tough cords of tissue that connect muscles to bones)

-Cytochrome dysfunction results in a higher level of oxidative stress compared to that of CoQ-10 deficiency.
+Cytochrome dysfunction results in a higher level of oxidative stress compared to that CoQ-10 deficiency.
 The job of Cytochromes within the electron transport chain is more elaborate than the rest of the structures involved.
-Cytochrome C is the rate limiting step controlling the production of ATP and is the regulator of oxidative stress in the mitochondria.
+Cytochrome C is the rate-limiting step controlling the production of ATP and is the regulator of oxidative stress in the mitochondria.
 It also can initiate cell death if reactive oxygen species are getting generated at a dangerous rate.
 Cytochrome oxidase accepts the electrons from cytochrome c and terminates the process by adding them to oxygen and safely producing water.